ozgen/go-playground/README.md

 ## Project Description
 Welcome to the Go Playground!
 This repository is a collection of Go language examples and experiments, showcasing a range of features and techniques in Go programming.
 It aims to help developers better understand and utilize the Go language effectively.

+## Prerequisites
+- **Go Version**: This repository requires [Go 1.22.0](https://golang.org/dl/) or higher.
+Make sure you have the correct version installed to run the examples provided.

 ## Directory Structure
 Here's a breakdown of what you'll find in this repository: